 Q: But I don’t have a fancy camera…

-A: You don’t need a fancy camera.
+A: No, you don’t need a fancy camera.
 But you do need to know how to operate the one you have.
 Today’s digital SLR, Micro Four Thirds cameras, even smartphones are very capable.
 For the type of photography I teach, you will prefer to have one of these and a good tripod.
 Note: if you are thinking about getting a camera, rent a camera and join a workshop.
 That way you can see what works and what doesn’t.
+I will gladly assist you in making choices.
 You will save a lot of money in the long run!

 Q Do you show me how to edit and print?

-A: Yes.
-When in the field, my workshops are about getting the image.
+A: I offer online classes for my clients in post editing techniques.
+However, my workshops are about getting the image.
 I concentrate on getting you to the place and at the right time to get the “shot”.
-On multi-day workshops we take time to share and critique your images.
-I like to continue the relationship and review your images via the Internet after the workshop has finished where I can offer guidance and tutorials.
-In addition to offering my own advice, I can introduce you to Pro’s that can teach you the nuances of Photoshop and Lightroom.
+On multi-day workshops, we take time to share and critique your images.
+I like to continue the relationship and review your images via the Internet after the workshop has finished where I offer guidance and tutorials.

 Q: Do people take the same workshop again?